-Cadence Bank decreased its stake in shares of Stanley Black & Decker, Inc. (NYSE:SWK - Free Report) by 47.7% during the first quarter, according to the company in its most recent filing with the SEC.
-The fund owned 32,932 shares of the industrial products company's stock after selling 29,977 shares during the period.
-Cadence Bank's holdings in Stanley Black & Decker were worth $2,532,000 as of its most recent filing with the SEC.
+Cadence Bank lessened its stake in Stanley Black & Decker, Inc. (NYSE:SWK - Free Report) by 47.7% in the 1st quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 32,932 shares of the industrial products company's stock after selling 29,977 shares during the period.
+Cadence Bank's holdings in Stanley Black & Decker were worth $2,532,000 as of its most recent filing with the Securities and Exchange Commission (SEC).

 Stanley Black & Decker Increases Dividend

-The company also recently announced a quarterly dividend, which will be paid on Tuesday, September 16th.
-Investors of record on Tuesday, September 2nd will be paid a $0.83 dividend.
-This is an increase from Stanley Black & Decker's previous quarterly dividend of $0.82.
-The ex-dividend date is Tuesday, September 2nd.
-This represents a $3.32 annualized dividend and a yield of 4.4%.
-Stanley Black & Decker's dividend payout ratio (DPR) is 104.13%.
+The business also recently announced a quarterly dividend, which will be paid on Tuesday, September 16th.
+Shareholders of record on Tuesday, September 2nd will be issued a $0.83 dividend.
+This represents a $3.32 dividend on an annualized basis and a yield of 4.4%.
+This is a boost from Stanley Black & Decker's previous quarterly dividend of $0.82.
+The ex-dividend date of this dividend is Tuesday, September 2nd.
+Stanley Black & Decker's dividend payout ratio is 104.13%.

 (